-The SuSi has 29 cells.
+The SuSi Q has 29 cells.
 Three of those cells are closed stabilo cells on each side.

 There are three layers of lines.
-The first layer, the A-lines are red.
+The first layer, the A-lines, is red.
 B and C lines are yellow.
 The brake layer, which is not one of the three line layers, is orange. (the stabilo lines are orange as well.)

-The risers consist of 4 belts.
-On the first two belts (red) the three main lines are attached.
+The risers consist of 3 belts.
+On the first belt (red) the three main A- lines are attached.
 Furthermore the speed system is fixed on the first A belt.
-On the next two belts the B and C main lines are attached.
+On the next two belts the B and C main lines are attached